Thomas Grace (bishop of Sacramento): Priesthood

-Grace was ordained a priest for the Archdiocese of Dublin in Dublin on June 24, 1876.
+Grace was ordained a priest for the Archdiocese of Dublin by Bishop David Moriarty in Dublin on June 24, 1876.
 After his ordination, Grace travelled to California.
 He served as pastor of several churches in Eureka, California, Carson City, Nevada, and Marysville, California.
 Grace dedicated St. Mary of the Lake Church in Nevada on the Feast of the Assumption, 1881.
-Eventually, Grace became the pastor of the pro-cathedral, Saint Rose of Lima Catholic Church, whose land was donated by the first governor of California, Peter Burnett.
+Eventually, Grace became the pastor of the pro-cathedral, Saint Rose of Lima Church, whose land was donated by the first governor of California, Peter Burnett.

 Bishop of Sacramento

-On February 27, 1896, Pope Leo XIII appointed Grace bishop of the Sacramento Diocese.
-He was consecrated on June 16, 1896, by Archbishop Patrick Riordan.
+On February 27, 1896, Pope Leo XIII appointed Grace as bishop of Sacramento.
+He was consecrated on June 16, 1896, at the Cathedral of the Blessed Sacrament in Sacramento by Archbishop Patrick Riordan.

-Grace dedicated St. Patrick Church in Scotia, California, on March 28, 1905, and St. Joseph Catholic Church in Redding, California, on April 30, 1905.
+Grace dedicated St. Patrick Church in Scotia, California, on March 28, 1905, and St. Joseph Church in Redding, California, in April 1905.
 On October 30, 1906, he was given the property deed in Red Bluff, California, with the provision that it remain as a hospital for the Sisters of Mercy.
-On June 22, 1919, Grace dedicated St. Gall Catholic Church in Gardnerville, Nevada.
+In June 1919, Grace dedicated St. Gall Church in Gardnerville, Nevada.

 Grace helped launch the diocesan newspaper, The Catholic Herald, with a message endorsing its scope and usefulness to the diocese on March 14, 1908.